weikunhan/111/README.txt

  2. Random walk	on random networks, the notion of PageRank
  3. Introduction to community finding algorithm
  4. Graph theory applications
-For more assignments details, please read the PDF document (Assigment 1-4 Description).
+For more assignments details, please read the PDF document (Assignment 1-4 Description).
 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------